pivotal-cf/bosh-concourse-deployments/README.md

 ### Updating Trusted CIDRs for access (workers and humans)

 1. Ensure lastpass note is updated with the CIDRs.
-Look in the `bosh-concourse-upgrader-cpi-pipeline` note for the CIDRs and their sources.
+Look in the `bosh-concourse-deployments gcp bosh-core` note for the CIDRs and their sources.
 1. Run `configure-shared` to pick up any lastpass note changes
 1. Start a `re-terraform` job in the shared environment pipeline to refresh the firewall rules.